 We have developed two proprietary technologies that address major challenges in China's early cancer detection industry.
 Early cancer detection presents an enormous market opportunity.
-In 2018, approximately 60%, or 2.5 million cases, of China's cancer incidence are diagnosed in late-stage (Stage III or IV), more than three times the number of such cases in the U.S. The high late-stage diagnosis rate is an important factor behind
+In 2018, approximately 60%, or 2.5 million cases, of China's cancer incidence are diagnosed in late-stage (Stage III or IV), more than three times the number of such cases in the U.S. The high late-stage diagnosis rate is an important factor behind China's annual high mortality from cancer, which is 2.8 million cases in 2018, more than four times of that of the U.S. The wide adoption of early cancer detection can significantly improve the prognosis and quality of patients'

-China's annual high mortality from cancer, which is 2.8 million cases in 2018, more than four times of that of the U.S. The wide adoption of early cancer detection can significantly improve the prognosis and quality of patients' life while reducing mortality rates and treatment costs.
+life while reducing mortality rates and treatment costs.
 However, it is extremely difficult to develop liquid biopsy-based early cancer detection tests with the sensitivity and specificity needed for the tests to be clinically useful.
 Our proprietary technologies that detect extremely low circulating levels of cancer biomarkers facilitate accurate early detection of multiple cancers by enhancing the signal-to-noise ratio on the most informative cancer-associated methylation loci and blocks.
-Our early cancer detection technologies have demonstrated sensitivities of 52% for Stage Ia lung cancer, 71% for Stage I colorectal cancer and 85% for Stage I hepatocellular carcinoma, at specificities of 96-99%, which compare similarly to those of our global peers, based on publicly available data.
+Our early cancer detection technologies have demonstrated an overall sensitivity of 80.6% across six cancer types (including lung cancer, colorectal cancer, liver cancer, pancreatic cancer and esophageal cancer) at various stages, with 98.3% specificity.
 With our advanced technologies, we believe that we are well-positioned to succeed in China's early cancer detection industry.